 Allenstown Police Department

 The Allenstown Police Department is a full-time police department serving approximately 4300 residents, 24 hours a day, 365 days a year.
-The department consists of eleven sworn officers including the Chief of Police, a Lieutenant, a Sergeant, seven full-time patrol officers and a detective.
-The department has a support staff made up of a prosecutor, one full-time administrative assistant, one part-time administrative assistant and a custodian.
-The department is located at 40 Allenstown Road, also known as Route 3.
+The department consists of ten sworn officers including the Chief of Police, a Lieutenant, a Patrol Sergeant, a Detective Sergeant, and six full-time Patrol Officers.
+The department has a support staff made up of a Prosecutor, one full-time Administrative Assistant, one part-time Administrative Assistant, and a part-time Custodian.
+The department is located at 40 Allenstown Road, also known as US Route 3.
 Our dispatch services are provided by the Merrimack County Sheriff’s Office which is also staffed 24 hours a day.

 In addition to conducting criminal investigations, the department provides a variety of community policing services including, the D.A.R.E program, motor vehicle lockouts, bicycle registrations, employment fingerprints, vehicle identification (VIN) checks and vacant house checks for residents.
 The department works to prevent and deter crime from the businesses in town conducting business checks when they are closed and actively patrolling when they are open.
 The department takes an active role in community events such as old home day.